mjweaver01/ai-tech-screen/README.md

 ## Features

-- **Smart Question Routing**: Uses LLM function calling to match user questions against predefined knowledge base
+- **Semantic Search with Embeddings**: Uses OpenAI embeddings and cosine similarity to match user questions against the knowledge base
+- **Intelligent Matching**: Automatically finds the most relevant predefined answer based on semantic meaning, not exact text
+- **Configurable Similarity Threshold**: Adjustable threshold (default 70%) to balance precision and recall
 - **Predefined Answers**: Provides exact, curated answers for questions about EVA, CAM, PHIL, and Thoughtful AI's agents
 - **LLM Fallback**: Handles general questions naturally when not in the knowledge base
 - **Flexible AI Backend**: Works with OpenAI API or local LM Studio